 Cons

-The WalkingPad R2 is the most premium middle-ground machine we have tested.
-With the handrail folded flat, it works as a spacious under-desk walking pad with a 17 × 47-inch belt — the same generous dimensions as the best walk-only models.
-Raise the handrail and it runs like a proper treadmill at up to 7.5 mph with a one-piece aluminum alloy frame that does not flex under load.
-It also stores upright against the wall — the smallest storage footprint of any running-capable machine on our list.
-At $599, it sits well below the $800–1,200 floor for comparable traditional treadmills.
+Heads up: the WalkingPad R2 has been discontinued — KingSmith replaced it with the newer WalkingPad R3 Hybrid+, which is the model we now recommend.
+The R3 is the most premium middle-ground machine in our lineup and the direct upgrade from the R2 (and from the older A1 Pro).
+Lower the height-adjustable handrail and it works as a spacious under-desk walking pad at about 4 mph with the same proven 17 × 47-inch belt as the R2.
+Raise the handrail and it runs like a proper treadmill at up to 7.5 mph on a one-piece aluminum-alloy frame that does not flex under load, with dual side handrails for stability and a 265 lb weight capacity.
+The double-fold design stores upright against the wall — the smallest storage footprint of any running-capable machine on our list — and the KS Fit app plus LED display track steps, speed, time, and distance.
+It sits well below the $800–1,200 floor for comparable traditional treadmills.
+It is a newer listing, but it is live, buyable, and backed by KingSmith's established R-series track record (unlike the R2, which is no longer sold).

 Best for: Users who want genuine running capability on a machine that stores vertically against the wall, without paying full treadmill prices.